Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 For me, that’s usually image SEO.

 When auditing, consider replacing outdated images.
-This can be because the image is no longer relevant, or you have a better, more updated image to replace it with.
+This may be because the image is no longer relevant, or because you have a better, more up-to-date image to replace it.

 When doing so, optimise the following: